jaspervdj/dcpu16-hs/README.markdown

 - Registers (`A`, `B`...)
 - RAM

-All these values can be accessed if you know its `Address`, which is statically known for e.g. `SP`, and can be calculated for e.g. the RAM at `0x1000`.
+These values can accessed by an `Address`, which is a simple ADT:

+    data Address
+        = Sp
+        | Pc
+        | Ram Word16
+        | ...

 The core of the design is hence a monadic typeclass: